yahoowind/DrewLive/README.md

 ━━━━━━━━━━━━━━━━━━━━

 📂 DREWLIVE VOD STRM BUNDLE
-Want to take DrewLive with you — no internet needed?
+Want to take DrewLive with you?
 Grab our `.strm` files!

 These are simple text files with streaming URLs, named clearly like `Movie Title (Year).strm`.
 Just download the whole folder, then point your media app (Kodi, Jellyfin, or others) to it.
 Your player will list all your movies and shows by name, ready to stream instantly — no complicated setup needed.

-It’s perfect for people who want neat, offline-ready playlists with clickable streams and nice titles, without messing with complicated playlists or apps.
+It’s perfect for people who want neat, playlists with clickable streams and nice titles, without messing with complicated playlists or apps.

 📥 DrewLive VOD Folder:
 • [https://tinyurl.com/drewlive-vod24](https://tinyurl.com/drewlive-vod24)